nearai/near-mcp/TOOLS.md

   },
   {
     "name": "account_create_implicit_account",
     "description": "\nCreate an implicit account on the NEAR blockchain.
-An implicit account is a new random keypair that is not associated with an account ID.\nInstead the account ID is derived from the public key of the keypair (a 64-character lowercase hexadecimal representation of the public key).\nThis implicit account id can be used just as a regular account id, but remember *it is not* an official account id with a .near or .testnet suffix.\n", "args": {
+An implicit account is a new random keypair that is not associated with an account ID.\nInstead the account ID is derived from the public key of the keypair (a 64-character lowercase hexadecimal representation of the public key).\nThis implicit account id can be used just as a regular account id, but remember *it is not* an official account id with a .near or .testnet suffix.\nCreating implicit accounts is useful for adding new access keys to an existing account.\n", "args": {
       "networkId": {
         "type": "string",